boada/data-science-interviews/answered.md

 **What is unsupervised learning? 👶**

 Unsupervised learning is when there are no labels attached to the data.
 You do not know *a priori* which data fall into which groups.

+Some examples of unsupervised learning are autoencoders, clustering, topic modeling (LDA), and dimensionality reduction.

+Why are those unsupervised learning?
+It's because you are trying to find patterns in your data without having an input target.

+In an autoencoder, you convert your data to a vector.
+You don't need to label your data.

+Topic modeling is also unsupervised, since you don't know the topic for each document.
+The documents don't have labels.

 <br/>

 **What is clustering?
 When do we need it? 👶**

 Clustering is a tool to group like observations together.
 We need it because grouping like objects together can give us hints as to the label we should assign to that data.

+Here's an example.
+Imagine that you work at Honda.
+You have craigslist data of car listings from all over the country.
+There's a strong demand for Honda in Des Moines.
+Your goal is to find similar markets.
+So you can use clustering to identify other listings similar to the Des Moines listing.
+Then you can target the other markets in the same cluster as the Des Moines listing.

 <br/>